 Once a feline has contracted toxoplasmosis it can shed parasites for weeks in its waste.
 This makes the litter box especially dangerous for pregnant women, but it isn’t the only area you should pay close attention to.
 Cats that go in and out of the house are known to scratch and eliminate in sandboxes and even your garden.
 This is why it is important to keep the kids’ sandbox covered when not in use and to wear gloves when doing any kind of outside work, especially gardening, when pregnant.

-The 8 Helpful Tips on Living with a Pregnant Cat
+8 Helpful Tips on Living with a Cat While

-Let’s take a look at those tips below:
+Let’s take a look at some tips below: